Shadow Knight (character)

 Shadow Knight (Randall Spector) is a supervillain appearing in American comic books published by Marvel Comics, commonly as an adversary of his brother, the superhero Moon Knight.

 A young Randall makes his live-action debut in the Marvel Cinematic Universe (MCU) television miniseries Moon Knight, played by Claudio Fabian Contreras.

 Publication history

 Randall Spector was introduced in the "backup feature" of Hulk!
 Magazine #17 in October 1979 as a mysterious serial killer known as the Hatchet-Man who violently murders nurses around New York City.
 Moon Knight attempts to stop the murders and eventually deduces that the killer is his estranged brother Randall.
 In #18, Moon Knight confronts his brother in Central Park and a fight ensues in which Randall is killed.
 This was later retconned by writer Howard Mackie to be an impostor, and in Marc Spector: Moon Knight #33 and #35–38, Randall returns.
-During the Shadowland crossover, writer Gregg Hurwitz and artist Ron Garney wrote a three issue limited series where Moon Knight deals with his brother in a final confrontation.
-This is also the first time Randall is referred to as Marc's younger brother; in all previous appearances, it has been clearly stated that Randall is the older sibling such as in Marc Spector: Moon Knight #28 where Marc refers to Randal as "MY BIG BROTHER.
-MY HERO."
+During the Shadowland crossover, writer Gregg Hurwitz and artist Ron Garney wrote a three-issue limited series where Moon Knight confronts his brother.
+This is also the first time Randall is referred to as Marc's younger brother; in all previous appearances, Randall was the older sibling.